Join One of Europe’s Fastest-Growing Companies

 How have you balanced the combination of career planning with personal planning?

 The term work-life balance is not a perfect thing that you achieve on a daily basis as a working parent.
 My attitude is that if you’re doing a job that you really enjoy, that it actually doesn’t really matter how many hours a particular day that you work.
 What matters is how it all works together.
-I do think as working parents we have to be a bit more organized, get stuff into your calendar, and arrange what your working day looks like.
+I do think as working parents we have to be a bit more organised, get stuff into your calendar, and arrange what your working day looks like.
 I do understand that coming back from maternity leave can be challenging when the business has changed quite a lot, which is common in scaling and growing companies.
 What I would recommend is not to fully disconnect from work over the full maternity leave.
 As things begin to normalize after having the baby, you can connect back with a few of the people that you’re working with to hear what’s going on.
 Then I think it makes that step of going back to work less intense.

 Geraldine MacCarthy, CRO